 If not, I encourage you to do a few things:

 - Read at least the first few chapters of the book Traction: Get a Grip on Your Business.
 For free, you can download the first chapter here.
-If you want to read more, buy the whole book - it's worth it!
-It describes the system called EOS® , a proven but timeless set of tools to to help you start winning again.
+If you want to read more, buy the whole book from us at 50% off – it’s worth it!
+It describes the system called EOS ©, a proven but timeless set of tools to to help you start winning again.

-- Invite me to chat with you.
-A phone conversation is free, and you might decide to invite me in to talk with you or your leadership team about ways to set the team to excellence.
+- Invite one of us to chat with you.
+A phone conversation is free, and you might decide to invite me in to talk with you or your leadership team about ways to grow the team towards being exceptional.
 That’s also free.
 I’ll even give you a set of the tools.